-The procedure to reduce your models triangle count occurs before launching grasshopper.
-Start simplifying the model's geometry after you have filter the geometry into the various building components like walls, windows, roofs, floors, etc.
+The procedure to reduce your model's triangle count occurs before launching grasshopper.
+Start simplifying the model's geometry after you have filtered the geometry into the various building components like walls, windows, roofs, floors, etc.

 1. Select the Surfaces to Simplify

 Depending on how much of your building is complex, you may only need to simplify geometry that contains non-single surface geometries.
-Simplify one layer at a time, may significantly expedite the reduction process.
-This tutorial will show the process with the exterior walls layer.
+Simplifying one layer at a time may significantly expedite the reduction process.
+This tutorial will show the process with the layer of the exterior wall.

 2. Run the ExtactAnalysisMesh command

-Running this command, generates a mesh which is the approximation of your geometry.
-If your objects are already meshes then move to the next step.
-Once you run this command the original surface will remain selected in view, delete the original geometry or re-layer elsewhere to not have operation occur to undesired objects.
+Running this command generates a mesh which is the approximation of your geometry.
+If your objects are already meshed then move to the next step.
+Once you run this command the original surface will remain selected in a view, delete the original geometry, or re-layer elsewhere to not have operation occur to undesired objects.

 3. Next run the Mesh command.

 4. Convert mesh(es) back to planes with the MeshToNurb command

 Converting the mesh(es) back to planar geometry will make it compatible geometry for the plugin process.
-Once you run this command the original mesh will remain selected in view, delete the geometry so that only planar geometry remains.
+Once you run this command the original mesh will remain selected in a view, delete the geometry so that only planar geometry remains.

 5. Type Explode to convert all objects to single-surface geometry